Hearing Assessment

 What types of hearing tests are there?

-Various hearing tests assess different aspects of hearing.
-Pure-tone audiometry involves listening to tones at different frequencies.
-Speech audiometry measures speech understanding at different volumes.
-Tympanometry evaluates middle ear function.
-Additional tests include otoacoustic emissions (OAEs) and auditory brainstem response (ABR).
-These tests help diagnose hearing loss, determine type and severity, and guide treatment options.
-The specific tests used depend on age, symptoms, and suspected issues, determined by a qualified audiologist or healthcare professional.
+There are several types of hearing tests available to assess different aspects of hearing.
+Pure-tone audiometry is a common test where you listen to tones at different frequencies and indicate when you can hear them.
+Speech audiometry measures your ability to understand and repeat words or sentences at various volumes.
+Tympanometry assesses the movement of the eardrum and middle ear function.
+Additional tests may include otoacoustic emissions (OAEs), which evaluate the inner ear’s response to sound, and auditory brainstem response (ABR), which measures the brain’s response to sound stimuli.
+These tests help audiologists diagnose hearing loss, determine its type and severity, and guide appropriate treatment options.

 How can I get a hearing test?